 How we operate

-We’re strategicWe’re guided by strategies such as the Auckland Plan, local board plans, town centre plans and the economic development strategy.
+We’re strategicWe’re an agent of Auckland Council and as such we’re guided by strategies such as the Auckland Plan, local board plans, town centre plans and economic development strategies.
+We are a centre of excellence for planning for delivery.

 We’re place-ledThe identity, attributes and aspirations of the neighbourhoods we work in lead our thinking in everything from engagement to design.

 We collaborateWe believe that working together will always create a better result than working alone.
-We work closely with Auckland Council, councillors, local boards, mana whenua, the private sector, other council and crown organisations and our neighbourhood locals to deliver urban regeneration for Tāmaki Makaurau.
+We work closely with Auckland Council, including councillors and local boards, mana whenua, the private sector, crown organisations and our neighbourhood locals to deliver urban regeneration for Tāmaki Makaurau.

 A focus on quality design